-Summertime is full of memories for families, often associated with food.
-Nothing screams the good times of summer more than a flame-grilled hamburger.
+Summertime is right around the corner, and it's often full of memories for families usually involve food.
+Nothing ushers in the good times of summer more than a flame-grilled hamburger, and what better way to celebrate than today on National Hamburger Day!
 This American staple has grown from what was an experiment in food on-the-go to become a $73 billion dollar business.
 Despite the big money, most memories associated with hamburgers bring us back to a neighborhood get-together or childhood memories.

 One of the most common myths about the origin of the hamburger is that came from Hamburg, Germany.
 Well, myths may be a bit of a stretch, because there may be some connection, but this popular sandwich is most definitely an American original.